 I love biscuits!
 My grandma used to make them growing up, along with her white cornbread…OMG SO good!!
 Alas, I never learned her recipe before she left us.
 I was in high school and wasn’t cooking a lot yet.
 Which sucks, but we make due.
 As with any dish I want to get right the first time I looked to my culinary god, Alton Brown.
 I love watching Good Eats, and so do my boys!
 It’s not just recipes, you know the science behind why certain steps and techniques are used to get just the right outcome.
 So cool. #FoodNerd

 Follow Bread Booze Bacon on Pinterest

 I make these biscuits at least once a month.
-The boys loves helping me cut them all out.
+The boys love helping me cut them all out.
 I have this crush on making pies because it’s so soothing to me to make the dough.
 I get the same way about these biscuits.
-There start off really similar to a pie dough, and in the end you get these fluffy, delicious bites of bread.
+There start off really similar to a pie dough, and in the end, you get these fluffy, delicious bites of bread.
 The dough’s not bad either.
 So treat yourself this weekend.
-Skip the store bought canned biscuits and make yourself a big plate of biscuit happiness!
+Skip the store-bought canned biscuits and make yourself a big plate of biscuit happiness!

-- Preheat oven to 450 degrees F. Line a baking sheet with a Sil-Pat or parchment paper.
+- Preheat oven to 450 degrees F. Line a baking sheet with a silicone mat or parchment paper.

 - In a large mixing bowl, combine flour, baking powder, salt, and baking soda.